You have to put yourself in your readers’ shoes and try to think about what the blog user experience would be like to use and read your blog.

 How to Improve Blog User Experience

-In order to keep our customers happy, (e.g. our readers), then we have to make a conscious effort in improving our readers’ experience every time they visit our blogs.
+In order to keep our customers happy, (e.g. our readers), we have to make a conscious effort to improve our readers’ experience every time they visit our blogs.

 Here are some simple ways to improve your blog user experience:

 We all have varying niches and we all have varying target markets.

 Once you have identified your target niche and target market, you have to understand what ‘useful content’ means to your audience.